ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesQuotaApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new QuotaApi(httpClient, config, httpClientHandler);
-            var updateRoomsRoomIdsRequestDtoInteger = new UpdateRoomsRoomIdsRequestDtoInteger?(); // UpdateRoomsRoomIdsRequestDtoInteger? | The request parameters for updating the room. (optional)
+            var updateRoomsRoomIdsRequestDtoInteger = new UpdateRoomsRoomIdsRequestDtoInteger?(); // UpdateRoomsRoomIdsRequestDtoInteger? | The request parameters for updating the rooms. (optional)

             try
             {